omnistrate/ctl/README.md

   my_config: # The name of the config
     file: ./my_config.txt # The path to the config file in your local filesystem
 ```
+This example shows how to define a config named `my_config` and mount it to the path `/etc/config/my_config.txt` within the service container.

+#### Secret Files
-Similarly, you can define secrets in the docker-compose file as follows:
+Similarly, you can specify secret files as follows:

 ```yaml
 services: